cipherphinx/cloud-resume/README.md

 - **GitHub Actions**: Configured Github Actions for CI/CD implementation.
 Changes commited on the main branch are automatically deployed to my website.

+- **Cypress**: Implemente an end-to-end testing for my working website using cypress scripts.

 ## Serverless Infrastructure Used

 - **AWS DynamoDB**: DynamoDB was used to store visitor count on my website